samorani/MatchingPPE/README.md

     from ppe_match import TestingFramework

-	# Initiate the testing framework with default parameters
+	# Initialize the testing framework with default parameters
     s = TestingFramework()

     # Run the testing procedure